WNMU Housing Agreement Fall 2023- Spring 2024

 f.
 The Student agrees to cooperate with roommates in the common protection of property, to refrain from

 modifying the space in anyway, except as expressly permitted in writing by the Office of Housing and Residence Life, and to promptly pay all assessed charges for damages, special cleaning, or maintenance resulting from misuse or modification of the facility.

 g.
 The Student is jointly and severally liable with his or her roommates for assessed charges, unless the responsible individual can be identified.
 Students assigned to a specific building are jointly and severally liable for assessed charges from damages occurring in the common areas of their housing facility.

 h.
 Student is responsible for disposing trash in provided receptacles.
-Trash found outside of suite areas will result in a $25.00 fine.
+Excessive trash found outside of suite areas will result in a fine from $25.00 up to $500.